Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) program evaluation and (2) implementation plan.
+Indicative assessments in this unit are as follows: (1) case studies and (2) intervention plan including measurement and reporting.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.